 I’ve said it before and I’ll say it again, simple flavors are usually the most profound.
 The art of great food is not necessarily about the number of ingredients, the amount of spices and flavorings, or even the technical knowledge of the person preparing the meal.
 It’s about a perfect balance of flavors, textures and aromas.
 This is true of the perfect serving of escargot as much as it is in the perfect plate of simple southern greens. … Read the rest

 After a weekend of wanton excess, both at the Grapevine Texas Grapefest and visiting one of the best burger joints in the country, last night was all about light, healthy fare.
-Since my wife is using Weight Watchers, I figured I’d try for something she could eat to her heart’s content without guilt.
-This Weight Watchers zero point Asian soup is the result.… Read the rest
+Since my wife is using Weight Watchers, I figured I’d try for something she could eat to her heart’s content without guilt.… Read the rest

 Vegetarians avert your eyes.
 Have your children leave the room, you don’t want them to see this.
 For you it won’t be pretty.
 However, for those of us who are dedicated omnivores (or in Dr. Biggles case, card carrying carnivores), it’s a dream on a bun, and I had to share it with the world at large.